Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 It works especially well when you’re not formally trying to close deals, such as during networking events and similar functions.
 It can also be used during cold calls.

-A full sales presentation usually happens in a meeting room with 1 or several clients and includes PowerPoint presentations, sales decks, handouts, and a fully prepped team.
+A full sales presentation usually happens in a meeting room with 1 or several clients and includes PowerPoint presentations slides, sales decks, handouts, and a fully prepped team.
 It also requires a value-heavy pitch, solutions your company is offering, and so on.

 68% of B2B businesses use landing pages to garner a new sales lead for future conversion.